agabrown/astrometry-inference-tutorials/luminosity-calibration/README.md

 # luminosity-calibration-tutorial
-Tutorial on use of parallaxes in luminosity calibration; accompanies the Gaia DR2 paper on the proper use of parallaxes (Luri et al. 2018 in prep).
+Tutorial on use of parallaxes in luminosity calibration; accompanies the Gaia DR2 paper on the use of parallaxes (Luri et al. 2018 in prep).

+_Code and notebooks by Anthony Brown <brown@strw.leidenuniv.nl>_

 This tutorial expands on the luminosity inference examples discussed in chapter 16 in 'Astrometry for Astrophysics', 2013, edited by W.F. van Altena (Cambridge University Press).
 It can also be seen as a